WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 This needs more elaboration, as it's a very rough outline.
 For example, specific events will require more detailed planning.

 - [ ] Create "Event Tracking" GitHub milestone in the frontend repository
+- [ ] Design: design a privacy and analytics opt-out checkbox on the Privacy page
-- [ ] Create a GitHub issue for each of the following todos
+- [ ] Create an issue for the `ANALYTICS_ENABLED` feature flag
 - [ ] Create an issue for the creation of the 'sendEvent' function and for the api route to post analytics events to
-- [ ] Create a single issue for each event in the sample implementation
+- [ ] Create a single issue for each event in the sample implementation.
+Each issue will need its specific implementation (when the event is called, what user DOM interaction triggers it, etc.) approved by frontend developers before it is implemented.

 ## Concerns / Pitfalls

 - Related to content safety, this is an area where we are surfacing user information in the form of text, or even malicious URLs, to Openverse developers.
 These searches could include explicit or sensitive material.
 We're also potentially surfacing explicit image results to anyone working with this data.
+- I think it's great to build this decoupled from a specific back-end, but if we never actually implement a backend this would largely be a wasted effort.
 - We're building something here that is commonly drop-in when 3rd party tools are used.
+At least for page views; custom events still require custom work.
 Is this a poor use of time?

 ### Prior Art